redlibrarian/redlibrarian.github.io/presentations.md

 permalink: /presentations/
 ---

+* "The Teaching Factory, or, the Reserve Army of Academic Librarianship", *Precarious Academic Labour in the Age of Neoliberalism*, Okanagan College, Kelowna, May 5 & 6, 2017.
 * "[Libraries and the State: A Discussion of Complicity and Dual Power](https://redlibrarian.github.io/article/2016/11/21/slis-lecture.html)", SLIS Research Colloquium, November 16, 2016.